Covid-19: We are manufacturing, working and supplying as normal in-line with government guidelines

 At this point exposure to higher temperatures, oxygen and moisture can accelerate the oxidation of the wood preservative.
 At the same time, weather changes cause regular wetting and drying cycles leading to the gradual migration of wood preservative from the pole into the soil.
 The overall impact is a loss of toxicity to fungal organisms over time.

-Over time the oil content/preservatives are lost as a result of migration to the soil.
-This effect is most pronounced at the ground line section of the pole where wetting and drying cycles combined with ideal conditions for oxidation exacerbate this loss.
-Independent testing shows that around 50% of AWPA P9A oil/water repellence is lost at the ground line section of a pole after five years in service* significantly reducing protection from higher moisture levels and decay.
+Over longer period of time the oil/preservatives are lost as a result of migration to the soil.
+This effect is most pronounced at the ground line section of the pole where climatic wetting and drying cycles combined with ideal conditions for oxidation can exacerbate this loss of effectiveness over time.

-Non-water repellent copper salt-based wood preservatives are widely used as a more environmentally acceptable alternative to Creosote, CCA or Pentachlorophenol.
+Non water repellent water borne copper salt wood preservatives have been widely used across Europe as a more environmentally acceptable alternative to Creosote since 2005

-These wood preservatives have a chequered history and were subject to premature failure as a result of attack by copper tolerant fungi when first used around 2005 onwards.
-The use of additional co biocides and fixatives, along with improved treatment standards and higher retention levels along with improved quality control have increased pole life where this treatment is used.
-Customers we speak to are still reporting concerns over early pole failures where water-based copper type wood preservatives are used.
-Many of the customers we talk to who use these preservatives say they expect a 15 to 20-year pole lifespan with the latest versions.
+These wood preservatives have a chequered history with reports of early pole failures but the use of additional co biocides to address the issue of copper tolerant fungi and use of fixatives, along with improved treatment standards and higher retention levels have increased pole life for newer versions of this preservative.
+Many of the utility customers we talk to who have used these preservatives since 2005 tell us that they expect a 15 to 20 year pole lifespan with the latest versions though longer life may be achieved in reality.

-To try and address this concern preservative manufacturers have launched new products that use a combination of copper-based wood preservatives and water repellent oil.
-This combination will undoubtedly give a longer pole life but how much longer is currently the great unknown.
-Factor in the higher cost for this treatment and many of the utilities we speak to are reviewing the options open to them including alternative pole materials such as steel or concrete.
+To try and address the rising pole replacement cost issue in Europe and match the service life given by creosote, preservative manufacturers have recently launched new products that use a combination of copper-based wood preservatives and water repellent oil.
+This combination should undoubtedly give a longer pole life than water based copper preservative alone but how much longer is currently unknown.
+It is this unknown that is a concern for many utilities we speak with especiaily those who have experienced issues with pole failure in the past.
+Factor in feedback indicating significantly higher costs for this treatment and many of the utilities we speak to are now reviewing the options open to them including the use of alternative pole materials such as steel, composite or concrete along with partial and Total barrier systems.

 The costs to a utility to install and maintain wooden utility poles is often one of their single highest expenditures.
 Using annualised combined costing that includes installed cost and inspection and remediation costs spread over the poles expected life gives a clear and easy to use figure for pole cost, and comparison against alternatives.